 Metadata is an important part of the standard.
 It facilitates finding information about the document contents and so helps search engines find your document.
-When creating a PDF/A file from a word-processor, like Word, metadata must be added manually to the PDF file before the PDF/A file is created (see Add metadata below).
+It can be added in the word-processor file, like Word, or it can be added to the PDF file manually before the PDF/A file is created (see Add metadata below).